Trump Administration Will Miss Tuesday Deadline To Reunite All Separated Parents And Children

 CNN reports a media release on Sunday where the ACLU claimed that the government had “initially provided incomplete information” by the Saturday night deadline given for the list.
 An updated list with 102 children’s names was then delivered on Sunday.

-Fabian said that U.S. Immigration and Customs Enforcement will reunite the families in a secret location and then released before the immigration proceedings begin.
+Fabian said that U.S. Immigration and Customs Enforcement will reunite the families in a secret location and then be released before the immigration proceedings begin.
 She claims that the parents and children will not remain in ICE custody while they await their court dates.

 ACLU lawyer Lee Gelernt said that the government had taken “significant steps” to rejoin the separated parents and children, but that the ACLU was still in the dark about how much effort the Trump administration has made to locate the parents.

-The government has been instructed to rejoin the almost 3,000 children older than five with their families by no later than July 26th.
+The government has been instructed to rejoin the almost 3,000 children older than 5 with their families by no later than July 26.